Azure/azure-sdk-for-python/sdk/core/azure-core-tracing-opentelemetry/samples/README.md

 urlFragment: azure-core-tracing-opentelemetry-samples
 ---

-# Azure Core Tracing Opentelemetry Integration Python Samples
+# Azure Core Tracing OpenTelemetry Integration Python Samples

-These code samples show using the tracing opentelemetry integration with few services including servicebus, storage and eventgrid.
+These code samples show using the tracing OpenTelemetry integration with few services including servicebus, storage and eventgrid.
 A simple console span exporter is used in this example to export the calls.
 However, the code to use the azure monitor exporter has also been provided and commented in each sample.

 * Trace Storage Calls to create a container: [sample_storage.py][python-sample-storage]
 * Trace Eventgrid calls to publish an event : [sample_eventgrid.py][python-sample-eventgrid]